privoit/emr-hail/readme.md

 2. Deploy the [hail-s3.yml](#hail-s3) template to create S3 resources, ensuring you use unique names for the S3 buckets

-2. Once the `hail-s3` stack deployment completes, deploy the [hail-jupyter.yml](#hail-jupyter) template to create the SageMaker notebook instance
+3. Once the `hail-s3` stack deployment completes, deploy the [hail-jupyter.yml](#hail-jupyter) template to create the SageMaker notebook instance

-3. At this point you have created S3 buckets, and now have a SageMaker notebook instance you can log into
+4. At this point you have created S3 buckets, and now have a SageMaker notebook instance you can log into.
+You may repeat Step 3 as needed for multiple users.
+For more details, see the [hail-jupyter](#hail-jupyter) section below

-4. Once the `hail-jupyter` stack deploy completes, deploy the [hail-ami.yml](#hail-ami) template to create the custom AMI build process using CodeBuild and Packer (note that this step is optional if you intend to use the public AMIs listed below)
+5. Once the `hail-jupyter` stack deployment completes, deploy the [hail-ami.yml](#hail-ami) template to create the custom AMI build process using CodeBuild and Packer (note that this step is optional if you intend to use the public AMIs listed below)

-5. If you do not intend to use the public AMIs, follow the [expanded documentation](packer/readme.md) to create your Hail AMIs
+6. If you do not intend to use the public AMIs, follow the [expanded documentation](packer/readme.md) to create your Hail AMIs

-6. Once the AMI build is complete (or you have selected your public AMI), deploy the [hail-emr.yml](#hail-emr) template to create the EMR cluster using a custom Hail AMI
+7. Once the AMI build is complete (or you have selected your public AMI), deploy the [hail-emr.yml](#hail-emr) template to create the EMR cluster using a custom Hail AMI.
+Note that you _must_ deploy the EMR cluster in the same subnet that you deployed the SageMaker notebook in step 4, otherwise you may run into routing issues

+8. After the `hail-emr` stack deployment completes, you may log into the Jupyter notebook and access the Hail cluster

-The order is important, as resources created by one stack may be used as parameter entries to later stacks.
+Note that follow these steps _in order_ is crucial, as resources created by one stack may be used as parameter entries to later stacks.
 For detailed information about individual templates (including troubleshooting), see the following section.

 ## CloudFormation Templates

-This section lists the templates used in the Deployment Guide, and walks through deployment.
+This section contains detailed descriptions of the CloudFormation templates discussed in the [Deployment Guide](#deployment-guide).

 ### hail-s3